ahmedkhalifa14/CarZone/README.md

 # CarZone
-CarZone is an Android Application like OLX app for buy and sell cars
+CarZone is an Android Application like OLX app for buy and sell Vehicles.

 ## Main Features
 #### Authentication